tuuhin/RecorderApp/README.md

 ## :new: What's new

-This update introduces a **built-in Audio Editor** alongside significant enhancements to the player:

-- **✂️ Unleash Your Inner Editor:** Now you can precisely `trim` and `cut` your recordings directly within the app!
-Remove unwanted sections and refine your audio effortlessly.
-- 💾 **Save Your Edits:** Preserve your edited masterpieces!
-The app now allows you to **save the modified audio files** to your device's storage.
-- ⏯️ **Dedicated Editor Player:** A **secondary player** is integrated within the editor, providing you with focused playback control during the editing process, with undo and redo options to reapply your edits.
-- 🚀 **Under the Hood Improvements:** Fix issues with visualization via `new-visualizer` logic.
-A new speed selected UI is added to the player and others.

-This update is all about giving you more control over your recordings, from capture to refinement.
+The latest update to the **RecorderApp** contains a new onboarding screen added with some settings route improvements

 ## :next_track_button: What's next

 For the time being, RecorderApp encompasses all initially planned features and is considered complete.
 Future releases are not currently scheduled.

 If you have any new ideas or suggestions for enhancements, we encourage you to create a new [Issue](https://github.com/tuuhin/RecorderApp/issues) on GitHub.

-We are considering potential additions to the audio editor, such as audio processors like `db-gain` and `low-pass-filter`.

 ## :hammer_and_wrench: Getting Started